-Primary organizer and escort for RING OF FIRE EXPEDITIONS.
+Primary organizer and tour leader for RING OF FIRE EXPEDITIONS, he is a veteran of 70 solar eclipses.
 Formerly worked at the NASA Johnson Space Center supporting Apollo, Skylab, Shuttle, and International Space Station programs for the Mission Operations Directorate.
-He holds degrees in astronomy and mathematics, physical science and business and designed RING OF FIRE EXPEDITIONS as a public outreach arm of the NASA JSC Astronomical Society.
-He has conducted numerous expeditions overseas and continues to design new ones each year.
+He holds degrees in astronomy and mathematics, physical science and business and designed RING OF FIRE EXPEDITIONS as a public outreach arm of the NASA Johnson Space Center Astronomical Society in Houston, Texas USA.
+He has conducted numerous science and personal expeditions overseas and continues to design new ones each year.
 His specialty is observing occultations of stars by asteroids and space debris tracking; hobbies include running and visiting active volcanoes.

 A former ESA astronaut and veteran of four Space Shuttle missions, Claude has logged more than 1,000 hours in space including 1 spacewalk to install new instruments on the Hubble Space Telescope in December 1999.
 He served on STS-46 in 1992, STS-61 in 1993, STS-75 in 1996, and STS-103 in 1999.
 He is the recipient of the NASA Distinguished Service Medal and four NASA Space Flight Medals.
 Education includes degrees in physics and astrophysics, and a three decades part time tour of duty as a pilot in the Swiss Air Force.
 He enjoys mountain climbing, flying, and photography.

 Dr. Patricia Reiff